-- 30.1.1 The ball goes into a team's backcourt when: - It touches the backcourt. - It touches or is legally touched by an offensive player who has part of his body in contact with the backcourt. - It touches an official who has part of his body in contact with the backcourt. - 30.1.2 The ball has been illegally returned to the backcourt when a player of the team in control of the live ball is the last to touch the ball in his frontcourt, after which that player or a team-mate is the first to touch the ball in the backcourt.
+- 30.1.1 A live ball which is in a team's frontcourt goes into a team's backcourt when: - It touches the backcourt. - It touches or is legally touched by an offensive player who has part of his body in contact with the backcourt. - It touches an official who has part of his body in contact with the backcourt. - 30.1.2 The ball has been illegally returned to the backcourt when a player of the team in control of the live ball is the last to touch the ball in his frontcourt, after which that player or a team-mate is the first to touch the ball in the backcourt.